n2o/emacs.d/README.md

 - Use smooth scrolling line by line for better usage with the Macbook Pro's Touchpad
 - Use the CMD button as the META button
-- German Umlauts are accessible via M-a, M-u and M-o
-- Added Yasnippets
-- smex is triggered via either M-x, M-z or s-3 (s is CMD on a Mac)
-- dirtree is triggered using s-1
-- Shift-Arrows navigate between frames
-- fn is shown as a lambda symbol rather than f